 The key difference between steel and stainless steel is that the steel is an alloy of iron and carbon whereas the stainless steel is an alloy of chromium and carbon.

-Steel and Stainless steel are both alloys, meaning they are formed when metallic elements, two or more, are combined in order to enhance or further develop its properties such as but not limited to reactivity, density, thermal, and electrical conductivity, durability, and strength.
+Steel and Stainless steel are both alloys, meaning they form when metallic elements, two or more, combine with each other to enhance or further develop its properties such as but not limited to reactivity, density, thermal, and electrical conductivity, durability, and strength.

-Stainless steel is an alloy made from combining chromium into iron.
-The chromium content is generally between 10.5% to 30%.
-Other alloying elements like nickel, molybdenum, copper, titanium, aluminium, silicon, niobium, and nitrogen are added to enhance specific characteristics of stainless steel.
-It has a very popular property of anti-corrosiveness which means that it doesn’t rust, stain, or corrode easily compared to other metals.
-The anti corrosiveness can be contributed the chromium content, when reacted with air a chromium rich oxide film is formed on the surface of the steel that protect the steel from corroding.
+Stainless steel is an alloy form the combination of chromium into iron.
+The chromium content is generally between 10.5% and 30%.
+Other alloying elements such as nickel, molybdenum, copper, titanium, aluminium, silicon, niobium, and nitrogen are used to enhance specific characteristics of stainless steel.
+It has a very popular property of anti-corrosiveness.
+This means that it doesn’t rust, stain, or corrode easily compared to other metals.
+The anti-corrosiveness occurs dues to the chromium content.
+This is because, when it reacts with air, a chromium-rich oxide film forms on the surface of the steel.
+Therefore, it protects the steel from corroding.

-Stainless steel can be seen in almost all of home kitchens in the world like frying pans, rice cooker, wok, and other kitchen utensils that can be found inside the kitchen.
+Stainless steel is useful in making almost all of home kitchens in the world like frying pans, rice cooker, wok, and other kitchen utensils that are important inside the kitchen.

 What is the Difference Between Steel and Stainless Steel?